probmods/dippl/chapters/hmm.md

 # Exposing the intermediate state

-This version is equivalent, but recurses the other way, and passes along the partial state sequences more explicitly:
+This version is equivalent, but recurses the other way, and more explicitly passes along the partial state sequences:

 ~~~
 var hmm_recur = function(n, states, observations){